GAME DESIGN · EXPERIENCE DESIGN

 The social interactions that benefit students’ social connections and helps them adapt to the new environment.

-3.
+3. DESIGN

-TARGET PLAYER GROUP
+TARGET PAYLER GROUP

 New International Students at CCA